Shop cheap

 A family of entrepreneurs with over 300 members was looking for a white scarf.
 After thorough consultation, we were awarded the contract.
 The feedback: „You advised us best, it is clear that you are honest and not just trying to sell.“

-After the delivery, a call: All family members were delighted, wearing the scarves at the celebration in the castle.
-Our offer was only €3 above the competition, which, however, was neither as natural nor as honest.
-There is no better compliment than that.
-Would you give up honesty and quality for €3?
+After delivery, a call: All family members were delighted, wearing the scarves at the celebration in the castle.
+Our offer was only €3 above the competition, which was neither as natural nor as honest.

 „You advised us the best, you can tell that you are honest and not just trying to sell.".